 Loading capacity

 The Workgroup queried what the expectations for restarting generation in the event of a significant outage event were– i.e., that restarting would need to be at the lowest output to avoid instability issues.
-It was confirmed that loading capacity is covered in contracts and not in scope for this Workgroup.
+It was confirmed that block loading capacity is covered in contracts and not in scope for this Workgroup.

 Impact assessments and cost considerations resulting from the modification

 Some Workgroup members raised concerns about the cost implications of meeting the standards across the whole network (e.g., there is no cost recovery mechanism defined for OFTOs yet).
-The ESO team acknowledged that to meet the new standards, investments will be required across the industry, ESO included, and shared that Ofgem have been engaged on this point
+The ESO team acknowledged that to meet the new standards, investments will be required across the industry, the ESO included, and shared that Ofgem have been engaged on this point, however OFTOs would need to approach Ofgem for guidance.

+The Workgroup recognised that it is impractical to require all parts of the Transmission System to have a Restoration Capability.
+However, System Restoration needs to be considered at the design and operational stages, in particular the ability to ensure Generators or interconnectors or other parties who wish to offer a Restoration Capability can do so.
+Therefore, the draft text has been very specific in defining the need for the Transmission System to facilitate System Restoration through Restoration Plans and the subsequent wider expansion of the System.

+The Workgroup acknowledged that whilst ensuring that license standards do not apply during System Restoration the conditions are such that plant and apparatus is not tripped because of the extreme operating conditions.

 A question was raised as to whether the modification will result in a blanket change across the whole network or whether implementation of these requirements would be targeted (at first at least) – i.e., sections of the network targeted and tested prior to a blanket roll-out across the network.
 As a blanket implementation would have significant impacts on TOs and license holders, the group raised the importance of TOs understanding the implications of the ESRS changes and the duty of care to customers to balance against the changes needed.
-ESO agreed that impacts would need to be scoped but the ESRS changes are a license obligation
+The ESO agreed that impacts would need to be scoped but the ESRS changes are required to meet a license obligation therefore, the need to implement the requirements remains unchanged.

-In response to the request for more design specifications to help assess the impact of the changes across the network ESO did confirm that they had received a request to remove some specific details during earlier ESRS discussions.
+In response to the request for more design specifications to help assess the impact of the changes across the network the ESO did confirm that they had received a request to remove some specific details during earlier ESRS discussions.

 The Workgroup raised a need for an impact assessment to understand the implications for compliance (including the network’s current compliance status) and the impact to investment plans from this change.
 When ESO asked whether the workgroup could deliver such numbers to inform the discussion, the Workgroup suggested that impacts could be shared but not costs.